 Graduate of The American Academy of Dramatic Arts and the San Francisco Theater Academy.
 Vice President of Services at The Henderson Group, he provides communication skills programs to Fortune 500 clients and instructor and oversees selection, training and development.
 Clients include; eBay, PTC, Apple, Juniper Networks, Wells Fargo, TIBCO Software, PayPal, Oracle and Walmart.com.Terry’s experience includes 20 years in film, television, radio and theatre as an actor, writer, teacher, director and producer, and 10 years as a director of customer service in manufacturing.

-A Bay Area – based performance artist who has worked in Los Angeles, New York, Europe, and South America.
+Wiley is a Bay Area – based performance artist who has worked in Los Angeles, New York, Europe, and South America.
 He is an Associate Artist with Cutting Ball Theater and a Company Artist with detour dance.
 He received his degree in Theater with an Emphasis in Acting from UCLA’s School of Theater, Film, and Television.
-Corporate role play experience includes Segment, and international work with Bi-Jingo for companies including Dropbox, LinkedIn, and GIC in San Francisco and Singapore.
+Corporate role play experience includes work with a variety of corporate and educational organizations.